JohnZh/johnzh.github.io/_posts/projects/2019-09-19-fitness-script-help-en.md

 - Line 1: Program name, **Required**
 - Line 3: R60, the global rest time, the rest time bewteen and actions, **Required**
-- Line 5, 9: the bengin and the end sign of training actions，**Required**
+- Line 5, 9: the bengin and the end sign of training actions, **Required**
 - Line 7: action script sample, **Required**, see [Action script](#action)